High-speed Communications Systems

 0-10 points - written test in laboratory, (optional part),

-0-70 points - written exam with e-learning support, compulsory part for course completion.
+0-70 points - written exam with e-learning support, compulsory part of the completion of the course.

-The exam is focused on verifying the orientation of high-speed communication systems with a view to SDH and Ethernet.
+Exam is focused to verify the orientation of the high-speed communication systems with sight to SDH and Ethernet.

 Language of instruction

 1. Introduction to High-speed communication systems.
-The technologies used.
+Using technology.
 Ethernet, Fast Ethernet, Gigabit Ethernet, 40 Gbit Ethernet, Gbit Ethernet.
 Synchronous Digital Hierarchy SDH.
 Asynchronous Transfer Mode ATM.
-Other high-speed technologies.
-The CISCO 2821 high-speed system.
-IP telephony in CISCO networks, routing IP-MPLS.
+Next high-speed technology.
+High-speed system CISCO 2821.
+IP telephony in CISO networks, routing IP-MPLS.

-3. Integration of 4th-order PDH into STM-1, pointer AU-4/PTS, stuffing of frame beginning, integration of E1 into STM-1.
+3. Integration of PDH 4.th order to STM-1, pointer AU-4/PTS, stuffing of frame beginning, integration E1 to STM-1.
 Ethernet over SDH.
-Network elements and nodes of SDH.
-Structure of SDH networks.
+Network elements and nodes SDH.
+Network SDH structure.

-4. Architecture of the Czech synchronization network.
+4. Architecture of Czech synchronization network.
 Quality of digital channel evaluation, area of using Rec.
 G.826.

-5. ATM technology.
-ATM cell, interfaces of ATM networks, ATM connection, addressing in ATM, reference model of ATM.
+5. Technology ATM.
+ATM cell, interfaces of ATM networks, ATM connection, addressing at ATM, reference model ATM.
 ATM adaptive layer, ATM quality of service.

 6. TMN - Telecommunication Management Network.
-Function blocks of TMN.
+Function blocks TMN.
 Physical TMN architecture.

 7. Basics of voice transmission using IP.
-Using the CISCO technology.
-The principles of VoIP, VoIP signalling protocols, set of covering protocols H.323.
+Using of CISCO technology.
+Principles of VoIP, signalling protocols VoIP, covered protocols set H.323.

 8. IP-MPLS routing.